ianfromdover/ianfromdover/keyboards/README.md

 ![vim](./imgs/vim-remap.png)

+# Flashing the Izumi Layout to a Corne

+Follow the instructions on the [official corne page](https://github.com/foostan/crkbd/blob/main/doc/firmware_en.md) but use the .hex file in this repo to flash through QMK Toolbox instead.

-# Running the Izumi Layout
+# Running the Izumi Layout Using KMonad

+Note: the latest layout version on KMonad is v4.6

 ## Windows
 1. Simply navigate to this folder